Update: ‘2023 production date update’ section updated.

-The ongoing chip shortage is seemingly the biggest hurdle for the Tesla Cybertruck’s mass production.
+The semiconductor chip shortage is seemingly the biggest hurdle for the Tesla Cybertruck’s mass production.
 The scarcity of chips has affected Tesla, co-founder and CEO Elon Musk acknowledged during the Q2 2021 earnings conference call, saying that the company is figuring out how to address the issue.

 So in order for Cybertruck and Semi to scale to volume that’s meaningful for customer deliveries, we’ve got to solve the chip shortage working with our suppliers.
 And someone would say, why don’t you just build a chip fab?
 Well, OK, that would take us, even moving like lightning, 12 to 18 months.Elon Musk, co-founder and CEO, Tesla (Q2 2021 results conference call)